tip-org/tools-paper/paper.md

 Furthermore, our library contains many ingredients important for inductive theorem proving, for instance theory exploration.
-We show how to use the current infrastructure to connect the induction mode in CVC4 with QuickSpec2, in a bash script!
+We show how to use the current infrastructure to connect the induction mode in CVC4 [@cvc4] with QuickSpec2 [@quickspec], in a bash script!
 (Add induction tactic to tip to use a theorem prover without induction
 (Z3 or with monotonox allows us to use E or vampire...) this is the essence of HipSpec, of course)